danielstocker/AzDevOpsServerLab/README.md

 The deployment script places the machine script on the storage account

-The deployment script is run on the application tier machine using a custom script extension
+The machine script is run on the application tier machine using a custom script extension
 - It will install AD Domain Services (default domain name will be LAB and lab.internal)
 - Download the Azure DevOps server setup to the C:\ drive

-Once the deployment script has run you should be able to log onto the machine and install Azure DevOps Server 2019.
+Once the machine script has run you should be able to log onto the machine and install Azure DevOps Server 2019.
 The installer will be located on the C: drive.